-It supports sessions where the number of participants is not determined beforehand, and keeps CO_2 's ability to rule out which participants are culpable if contracts are not fulfilled at runtime.
-We show that we have progress and session fidelity in CO_2 , as a result of the honesty of participants - i.e., their ability to always adhere to their contracts.
+It supports sessions where the number of participants is not determined beforehand, and keeps CO2's ability to rule out participants that are culpable if contracts are not fulfilled at runtime.
+We show that we have progress and session fidelity in CO2, as a result of the honesty of participants - i.e., their ability to always adhere to their contracts.